pathbind/M-plus/README.md

 ## 5. Reviewers run independently

-Configured Reviewers launch independently.
-Reviewers using different providers can run in parallel.
-Reviewers using the same provider are queued so one API key is not hit by several large review requests at the same instant.
+Configured Reviewers launch in parallel.

 They do not see one another's first-pass findings.